thanhnguyentang/thanhnguyentang.github.io/blogs/quotes.md

 * Understand the problem, understand the data, understand the objective, select good notation, and write down everything you know.
 (Terence Tao)
 * We are what we repeatedly do.
 Excellence, then, is not an act but a habit.
 (Aristotle)
 * What is unseen is not necessarily unknown.
 (Wendelessen)
 * What really matters [in terms of the mearning of life] is trying to understand right questions to ask.
 (Elon Musk)
+* Take pride in your decisions and hard work, not in you gifts [Celebrate your gifts].
+(Jeff Bezos)